 - Aspartate aminotransferase (AST) (serum glutamic oxaloacetic transaminase [SGOT])/alanine aminotransferase (ALT) (serum glutamate pyruvate transaminase [SGPT]) < 2.5 X institutional ULN

-- Patients must have normal cardiac function, as evidenced by a left ventricular ejection fraction (LVEF) within institutional normal limits; echocardiogram may be used if multi gated acquisition (MUGA) scan is not available, but the same test must be used throughout the study to evaluate LVEF
+- Patients must have normal cardiac function, as evidenced by a left ventricular ejection fraction (LVEF) within institutional normal limits defined as LVEF greater than 50%; echocardiogram or multigated acquisition scan (MUGA) scan may be used, but the same test must be used throughout the study to evaluate LVEF

-- Computed tomography of the chest, abdomen, and pelvis (CT CAP) and bone scan performed within 30 days prior to study entry and does not demonstrate metastatic disease
+- Computed tomography of the chest, abdomen, and pelvis (CT CAP) and bone scan performed within 30 days prior to study entry and does not demonstrate metastatic disease; positron emission tomography (PET)-CT is allowed as an alternative modality to CT CAP and whole body bone scan at the discretion of the treating physician

 - Patients may not receive concurrent treatment with other investigational or commercial agent(s) for treatment of their breast cancer

-- The patient or, if applicable, her legally authorized representative must have signed and dated an Institutional Review Board (IRB)-approved consent form that conforms to federal and institutional guidelines
+- The patient must have signed and dated an Institutional Review Board (IRB)-approved consent form that conforms to federal, state, and institutional guidelines

 - Patients must be eligible to undergo surgery, either lumpectomy or mastectomy for local treatment of the breast cancer; surgical margins at discretion of surgeon per National Comprehensive Cancer Network (NCCN) guidelines; axillary exploration at discretion of surgeon but all patients minimally have sentinel lymph node evaluation at time of surgery